mreswick/fa21-cse110-lab4/expose/javascript/part2.md

 stores it as the corresponding element with same index in the resulting array.
 It then returns this array.
 Also note:
-The retirmed array is a new array (compared to any array passed into the function call) since it is created on line 3, and that var statement thus only has the returned array have function scope, of not being
+The returned array is a new array (compared to any array passed into the function call) since it is created on line 3, and that var statement thus only has the returned array have function scope, of not being